Solene-Moine/databot/README.md

-# DataBot: Reliable data exploration through chatbots
+# DataBot and ParentBot: Reliable data exploration through chatbots

 This platform is used to create bots whose job is to answer questions about a specific data source.
 It allows the automatic generation of a chat/voice bot swarm to attend all the data sources in an **Open Data Portal**.